The Best Tent Waterproofing Sprays in 2022

 Nikwax Tent & Gear SolarProof Tent Waterproofing Sprays

-Nikwax is a solar proofing spray that comes in a hand spray bottle instead of an aerosol spray can.
-It not only helps to waterproof your outdoor material but also protects it from damaging UV rays.
+Nikwax is a solar-proofing spray that comes in a hand spray bottle instead of an aerosol can.
+It not only helps to waterproof outdoor materials but also protects them from damaging UV rays.

-You can buy Nikwax Tent & Gear SolarProof spray in a 17 or 34-fluid ounce bottle.
-It is a water-based formula that is biodegradable.
-It contains no VOCs or PFCs, making it more environmentally-friendly.
+You can buy Nikwax Tent & Gear SolarProof spray in a 17—or 34-fluid-ounce bottle.
+It is a water-based formula that is biodegradable and contains no VOCs or PFCs, making it more environmentally friendly.

 What we like